ElkY: Poker career

-He has turned his attention to professional poker the last few years.
+ElkY turned his attention to professional poker from 2004 to 2005, where he became a full-time poker pro.
 ElkY was a member of Team PokerStars.
-He was the first person ever to reach "Supernova" and "Supernova Elite" statuses on PokerStars - having earned 100,000 and 1,000,000 player points in 2 weeks, and 4 1/2 months, respectively.
+He was the first person to reach "Supernova" and "Supernova Elite" statuses on PokerStars, having earned 100,000 and 1,000,000 player points in 2 weeks, and 4 1/2 months, respectively.

 Accomplishments

-He set the Guinness World Record for most Single Table Sit & Goes played in one hour for a total of 62 at a $6.50 buy in with a profit of $23.60.
+He set the Guinness World Record for most Single Table Sit & Goes played in one hour for a total of 62 at a $6.50 buy-in with a profit of $23.60.
+In addition to playing a high number of simultaneous tournaments, he has transferred well to live tournaments and cash games.

-As of February 2018, his total live tournament winnings exceed $13,500,000.

 European Poker Tour

-On Saturday, 20 January 2007, he finished second in the Copenhagen event on the European Poker Tour for 309,000 Euros.
+On Saturday, 20 January 2007, he finished second in the Copenhagen event on the European Poker Tour for €309,000.

-In January 2008, ElkY finished in 1st place winning $2,000,000 at the European Poker Tour's (EPT) PokerStars Caribbean Poker Adventure.
+In January 2008, ElkY finished in 1st place, winning $2,000,000 at the European Poker Tour's (EPT) PokerStars Caribbean Poker Adventure.

 A year later, while being knocked out of the main event of the PokerStars Caribbean Poker Adventure on day 1, ElkY went on to take home the EPT5 $25,000 buy-in "High Roller" side event for $433,500.

 World Poker Tour

 In October 2008, ElkY added to his tournament haul by winning the World Poker Tour's Festa al Lago tournament, claiming a $1.4 million first prize.
 The win marked ElkY's first-ever cash on the WPT.
 He also became just the third person, along with Roland De Wolfe and Gavin Griffin, to win a title on both the WPT and EPT.
-As a result of his success on the seventh season of the World Poker Tour, ElkY was awarded the distinction of "WPT Player of the Year."
+As a result of his success on the seventh season of the World Poker Tour, ElkY was awarded the distinction of "WPT Player of the Year.

 World Championship of Online Poker

 ElkY was disqualified from event 29 in the 2008 World Championship of Online Poker (WCOOP) for agreeing to go all-in blind with another player.
 This violated the tournament rule which states "Poker is an individual (not a team) game.
 Any action or chat intended to help another player is unethical and is prohibited."
 His winnings were forfeited and other places were moved up in the standings to replace his finish.
 Two other players (Annette_15 and charder30) had also violated the same rule earlier.

 On 18 September 2009, ElkY won his first WCOOP bracelet in event 38.
 He added a second bracelet only three days later in Event 43 by besting a field of 9,220 entrants.
-His winnings for both events totaled nearly $500,000.
+His winnings for both events totalled nearly $500,000.